MicrosoftDocs/ai-builder/ai-builder-docs/dual-mode-licensing.md

 ---
-title: AI Builder licensing rules
+title: Copilot Credits based licensing
 description: Learn about the licensing system in 2025 for AI Builder.
 author: Antoine2F
 contributors: